|

 CAPC, an independent council established to create guidelines for the optimal control of internal and external parasites that threaten the health of pets and people, brings together broad expertise in parasitology, internal medicine, public health, veterinary law, private practice and association leadership.
 Initially convened in 2002, CAPC was formed with the express purpose of changing the way veterinary professionals and pet owners approach parasite management, via best practices that better protect pets from parasitic infections while reducing the risk of zoonotic parasite transmission.
 The council has four major objectives:

-VetMedTeam and CAPC have worked together to make this course possible.
-We both hope that you find it informative and beneficial.
-Our goal is to provide the practice team with the skills and knowledge needed to create protocols that will address the threat that parasites pose to the health of patients.
+We both hope that you find both courses informative and beneficial.
+The goal is to provide the practice team with the skills and knowledge needed to create protocols that will address the threat that parasites pose to the health of patients.

 For more information regarding CAPC visit their website at www.CAPCVet.org.